mnoble23/intelligent-rostering-system/README.md

 - Workplace isolation across users, availability, shifts, and assignments
 - User CRUD (manager-controlled) with min/max hours and min/max shifts per week
 - Availability submission (single and bulk) with overlap validation
-- Weekly roster generation for up to 52 weeks in one request
+- Weekly roster generation for up to 52 weeks in one request using a CP-SAT constraint solver
 - Manual assignment and unassignment endpoints
 - Shift coverage endpoint for understaffing visibility
 - Workplace constraints endpoints for staffing rules
+- Actionable roster infeasibility diagnostics for unreachable user minimums and uncovered staffing/manager hours
 - React frontend pages for dashboard, roster generation, assignment management, profile, and coverage
 - Dockerized local stack for frontend, backend, and PostgreSQL
 - Backend tests for route security and workplace isolation